Ezra-Park/SQL-Security-Log-Analysis/README.md

 ## Project Overview

 This project demonstrates the application of Structured Query Language (SQL) for investigating potential security issues by efficiently retrieving relevant information from large datasets.
-SQL is a critical skill for cybersecurity professionals, enabling quick and thorough analysis of logs and other structured data to identify anomalies, track suspicious activity, and support incident response efforts.
+SQL enables quick and thorough analysis of logs and other structured data to identify anomalies, track suspicious activity, and support incident response efforts.

 ## Scenario & Objective

-The primary objective is to showcase how various SQL operators and clauses can be used to filter and extract specific records from simulated security-related databases, mirroring tasks performed in a Security Operations Center (SOC) or IT security role.
-We'll explore common filtering needs across different tables like `log_in_attempts` and `employees`.
+The primary objective is to showcase that SQL operators and clauses can be used to filter and extract specific records from simulated security-related databases, mirroring tasks performed in a Security Operations Center (SOC) or IT security role.
+We use sample tables such as `log_in_attempts` and `employees` to show demonstrate common filtering needs.

 ## Query Examples & Demonstrations